 Students are given opportunities to participate in Intramural Programs offered at various times during the school year.
-These sports include Ultimate Frisbee, handball, basketball, volleyball, badminton, tchouball, and indoor soccer.
-There will also be an opportunity to play outdoor sports including flag football, soccer and ultimate frisbee.
+These sports include handball, basketball, volleyball, badminton, tchoukball, and indoor soccer.
+There will also be an opportunity to play outdoor sports including flag football, and soccer.